 Every dollar you spend, save, or invest has an impact, even if you don’t know what that impact is.
 At Ellevest, we’re big fans of intentional investing: knowing why you’re investing (aka what goals you’re working toward), choosing an investing company who aligns with your values, and paying attention to what you’re investing in.

-That’s why we built our Ellevest Impact Portfolios for our members, which are a form of gender-lens investing.
+That’s why we built our Ellevest Impact Portfolios for our clients, which are a form of gender-lens investing.
 We designed them with the goal of driving change for women around the world, but also being thoughtful about your bottom line.
 Here’s how they work.
-And it’s also why we built the Ellevest Intentional Impact portfolios — public equity portfolios for our Private Wealth Management clients.

 All opinions and views expressed by Ellevest are current as of the date of this writing, for informational purposes only, and do not constitute or imply an endorsement of any third party’s products or services.